Passport to English Logo

 Interviewing Advice

-When most people interview for a job they are very nervous.
-Being nervous for an interview is natural but if you're prepared you will feel more confident and you'll be more likely to get the job.
-Read the following tips on interviewing and try them on your next job interview.
+When most people interview for a job they get very nervous.
+Being nervous for an interview is natural but if you're prepared you'll feel more confident and you'll be more likely to get the job.
+Read the following tips on job interviewing and try them on your next job interview.

 Before the Interview